dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 	}

-- The examples below show **how not to reference a container** in workflow task.
+- The examples below show **how not to reference a container** in a workflow task.
 These exmaple formats can change and cause the workflow to no longer be reproducible.

 Do not reference parameterized images: